 Graduate Housing—On Campus

 The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
-Dormitories are single occupancy of varying sizes and prices.
-They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to the Hall of Graduate Studies and Helen Hadley Hall serving the central/science campus.
+Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
+They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall and the newly built 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
-The office’s website is the venue for graduate housing information and includes procedures, facility descriptions, floor plans, and rates.
-Applications for the new academic year are available beginning April 1 and can be submitted directly from the website.
+Family housing is available in Whitehall and Esplanade Apartments.
+The Housing website is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
+Applications for the new academic year are available beginning April 23 and can be submitted directly from the website.

 Off-Campus Listing Service